Do property managers need insurance?

 Want more bang for your buck?
 Check out a business owner’s policy, or BOP.
 BOPs combine liability and property insurance into a packaged deal.
 That gives you more coverage at a lower price than purchasing each of the policies separately.
 And the protections are usually tailored to your industry.

 In order to calculate the cost of workers’ comp for property managers, a few factors must be considered:

 Each states has its own rules and regulations for workers’ comp.
 That impacts the rates from state to state.
 For example, some states require business owners and their employees to be covered, while others only mandate the employees have coverage.
 The more people that are included, the greater the cost of the policy.

 Your industry also impacts the cost of a policy.
 Workers’ comp is all about risk.
 The more risk you face at work, the bigger your classification rate will be.
 Property managers face less risk than a tree trimmer, but more risk than an accountant.

 The third factor to consider is your number of employees.
 Workers’ comp premium is calculated based on payroll.
 The more employees you have, the greater the cost of your insurance.

 The next element that impacts price is your history of claims.
 If you’ve had claims, your experience modifier, or mod, will be higher.
 You want a low mod.
 Your mod should be around 1.0, which is great.
 But if your mod gets as high as 2.0, your policy price could double.

 Lastly, the expense constant covers admin fees.
 It tends to cost around $200.

 Compare Insurance Quotes

-Fill out a simple application, and we’ll compare over 30 property management insurance companies to find you the most affordable quotes.
-(And we’ll do that at no extra charge to you).
+Fill out a simple form, and we’ll compare over 30 property management insurance companies to find you the cheapest quotes.
+(At no extra charge to you).